Rewind: Claudette LaBonte's Journey To Becoming Massachusetts' First LPGA Golf Professional - MASSGOLF

 Claudette LaBonte sits atop her Mercedes with its custom plate.
 (Contributed)

 The vehicle belonged to Claudette LaBonte, the first woman to be hired as a golf professional in Massachusetts and the state’s first woman to serve as a head golf professional, as recognized by the LPGA.
 One of the best long iron players of her time, LaBonte took home 14 club championships on top of several Women’s Golf Association of Massachusetts victories as an amateur and could have earned a living on a rapidly blossoming tour circuit.
-However, she much preferred being a homebody over living out of a suitcase.
+However, she much preferred being a homebody rather than living out of a suitcase.

 LaBonte’s life was as varied as her teaching style, though, as she was a stockbroker, real estate broker, stamp collector, and entrepreneur – inventing a cast metal golf ball and putter door knocker that sold in 19 states and Canada.
 When it came to golf, LaBonte believed pursuing the game required self-determination, and she would base instruction on each individual’s motivation.